tfjmp/website/content/post/working-with-me/index.md

 Writing a paper requires much more effort than most junior graduate students expect.
 We will go through multiple iterations with the first draft being significantly different from the final submitted version.
 You are expected to seek and take feedback.
+Similarly, evaluations are a lot more work to put together than students expect.
+It is unlikely to go right the first time, and we are likely to uncover many issues.
+You are encouraged to develop a thorough evaluation plan early in the project.

 Authors ordering is important and must be discussed between the authors.
 The first author is generally the student who has done most of the work, followed by other students that assisted.
-Follow faculty members with the senior authors generally being the advisor of the first author.
-Please, discuss if/when you have a concern about the ordering of authors.
+Follow faculty members with the senior authors generally being the advisor of the first author Please, discuss if/when you have a concern about the ordering of authors.

 All papers must be written in [LaTeX](https://en.wikipedia.org/wiki/LaTeX).
 You are expected to learn to use LaTeX and the associated toolset.
 I will create a private GitHub repository with the template for the paper.
-We will normally **not** use overleaf or similar tools.
+We will normally **not** use overleaf or similar tools (you can [synchronize overleaf with GitHub](https://www.overleaf.com/learn/how-to/Git_Integration_and_GitHub_Synchronization) if you want to, but be mindful of not creating conflicts).

 Finally, if you are the first author you have some additional responsibilities:
 - You are in charge of driving the paper forwards and organizing meetings;